 Vitamin E is a powerful antioxidant that reduces the damage done by free radicals.
 It is included here for its ability to fight off toxins as well as added skin pampering.

 Many of the recipes I researched treated essential oils as an optional ingredient.
 At our house, therapeutic grade essential oils are used for many different reasons and I consider them a very important part of this recipe.
-Not merely for smell, essential oils can add calming and even cooling properties, depending on which ones you use.
+Not merely for the smell, essential oils can add calming and even cooling properties, depending on which ones you use.
 You can really individualize the recipe to suit your own taste and need!
-If you are going through the trouble of making your own deodorant, use the best quality oils you can get.
+If you are going through the trouble of making your own deodorant, do yourself a favor and include them.
+Be sure to use the best quality oils you can get.

 Not ingredients, but necessary nonetheless, are either deodorant tubes to fill for the stick version or small jars like these glass ones to store your deodorant in for the creme version.
 You can either use a couple of empty clean tubes or purchase fresh, reusable ones.
 The recipe will make the exact amount for two of them.

 This recipe yields a formulation that is soothing and holds up well to average stink.
-If a stronger formulation to combat odor is desired, tea tree oil, thieves or purification (my personal fave, it smells so good) are all safe bets.
+If a stronger formulation to combat odor is desired, tea tree oil, thieves or purification (a special blend from Young Living) are all safe bets.
 Be aware that while it goes a long way in the odor department, you will notice more wetness.
-When I added bentonite clay to the recipe, it turned into something resembling concrete, even with a relatively small amount.
-The addition of bentonite definitely calls for either a reduction in the amount of beeswax or the addition of extra coconut oil, the choice is yours.
+I tried to counteract that effect, by trying to add bentonite clay to the recipe.
+Sadly that didn’t work out as it turned into something resembling concrete, even with a relatively small amount.

 This recipe will yield 2 regular size stick deodorants.